7 ways to build your personal brand

 It is so easy to create your own blog these days at relatively no cost with platforms like Wix and Word Press.
 Do some research to find the right platform that will work for you.

 Before you start blogging, think what messages you want to convey and what topics you want to cover.
-I always find it helpful to create a simple content plan outlining my editorial calendar for the year.
+If you're serious about doing this, then create a simple content plan outlining your editorial calendar for the year.

 5. Leverage guest speaker and blogging opportunities